roch21V2/tarea3/README.md

 │   ├── 00-raw          -> Directory for raw data files
 │   ├── 01-preprocess   -> Directory for preprocessed files
-├── models          -> Directory for storing trained models ├── notebooks       -> Directory for Jupyter notebooks ├── src             -> Directory for score.py
+├── models          -> Directory for storing trained models ├── notebooks       -> Directory for Jupyter notebooks for data exploration, analysis, and model deployment ├── src             -> Directory for score.py
 ...
 ```